pieter-duplessis/CarLogger/README.md

 I have created the project in Eclipse Mars with GitHub for the repository.
 I’m keeping the project plain and simple.
 Still a few things that I want to add to improve the project a little bit more.

+I have added a folder to keep the compiled and prepped native files of the CarLogger program that connects to the SQLite3 database.
+These folder 'CarLogger-native' can then be copied to a directory and can be used from that directory.
+No installation is required.